STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Introduction

 In summary, we propose a learning-based bipedal traversability estimation framework that formally incorporates locomotion stability, and design a hierarchical planning framework tailored specifically for humanoid navigation.
-The key contributions of this paper are summarized as follows: \begin{itemize} \item We conduct a comparative analysis of locomotion features to determine the best feature reflecting bipedal instability--the body-to-stance-foot angle--and use it as the most predictive instability feature of fallover risk across rough terrain. \item TravFormer is introduced as the first learning-based traversability estimator for humanoid robots on diverse rough terrain, predicting instability with uncertainty using self-supervised labels derived from the identified feature. \item Stability-aware bipedal navigation across diverse environments is achieved by representing traversability as a risk-sensitive stability-aware command velocity and integrating it into a hierarchical Traversability-Informed RRT* (TravRRT*)--MPC framework. \item We validate the proposed framework in MuJoCo simulations \cite{todorov2012mujoco} using a bipedal robot, Digit, demonstrating that our framework enables the bipedal robot to navigate rough terrain safely over various rough terrain. \end{itemize}
+The key contributions of this paper are summarized as follows: \begin{itemize} \item We conduct a comparative analysis of locomotion features to determine the best feature reflecting bipedal instability--the body-to-stance-foot angle (BSFA)--and use it as the supervisory signal guiding the neural network. \item TravFormer is introduced as the first learning-based traversability estimator for humanoid robots on diverse rough terrain, predicting instability with uncertainty using self-supervised labels derived from the identified feature. \item Stability-aware bipedal navigation across diverse environments is achieved by representing traversability as a risk-sensitive stability-aware command velocity, providing robust, consistent performance without extensive gain tuning when integrated into the hierarchical TravRRT*–MPC framework. \item We validate the proposed framework in MuJoCo simulator \cite{todorov2012mujoco} and real-world experiments using a humanoid, Digit, demonstrating that our framework enables the robot to navigate diverse rough terrain safely and efficiently. \end{itemize}